bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

 I'm building this theme from scractch.
 Feel free to follow my progress and I'm always open to suggestions.

 By the time I'm done building this, it will be a full start to finish WordPress Theme creation tutorial of sorts.

+#Plugins:
+At this point only Akismet is installed.
+I'm not going to track what plugin's I'm using, only ones I create myself that are necessary for the theme to function properly.